How do I use PHP scripts?

 PHP memory limits

-Our default PHP memory_limit is about 149 MB of RAM.
-In the unlikely event that your PHP script requires more than that, you can increase it by placing this type of line in the "php.ini" file:
+Our default PHP memory_limit is 1000 MB (1 GB) of RAM for PHP 7.3 and later (it’s 500 MB for PHP 5.6 through 7.2, but we don’t recommend using older versions).
+In the unlikely event that your PHP script requires more than that, you can try to increase it by placing this type of line in the "php.ini" settings:

 Can I use PEAR packages?